Big Trouble in Little Point Reyes – a Congressman comes to Point Reyes Station, CA, and some hell breaks loose

 Cruelty at the Creamery

-One woman who identified herself as from Sonoma County, who said she worked to block Measure J’s anti-factory farm ballot measure, gave testimony that every single farm worker she knows loves their cows.
-What can you possibly say to challenge that claim?
-When someone passionately believes that forcibly impregnating a cow, and then taking her baby cow away from her, and then taking all her mother’s milk and giving her baby none of it because it’s how you make your money selling it to humans who will drink it into adulthood and turn it into butter, and cream and ice cream and yogurt and a million cheeses, and then repeating that violent, emotionally tormenting process again, and then doing it again, and then doing it again, and then doing it again, and then, finally, after five or six or seven years, sending that young mother off to the slaughterhouse because she’s exhausted even though she’s still a young adult – can be perpetrated upon the mother cows, and her babies of both genders, by humans “who love cows…” what space remain for reason, for rational thought, for common sense, for empathy?
+When someone passionately believes that you can “love” a cow (or any animal) and forcibly impregnate her, and then take her baby (calf) away from her, and then take all the mother’s milk and give none to her baby none because you make money selling it to humans who will drink it into adulthood, and turn it into butter and cream and ice cream and yogurt and a million cheeses, and then repeat this violenct, emotionally tormenting process again, and then do it again, and then do it again, and then do it again, until, finally, after five or six or seven years, send that young mother off to the slaughterhouse as an exhausted young adult?
+And their “love” for this cow is perpetrated upon all the mother cows, and all her babies of both genders, generation after generation.
+All for money.
+What space remain in that farmer’s distorted reality is left for reason, for rational thought, for common sense, for deep understanding, for empathy?

 Upton Sinclair’s quote repeatedly came to mind during the meeting: “It is difficult to get a man to understand something when his salary depends upon him not understanding it.”